From "humble beginnings" to City Hall: How Cherelle Parker became Philadelphia's next mayor

 Parker was born to a single teenage mother and raised by her grandparents James and Dorothy Parker.

-She attended Philadelphia public schools and was the first in her family to go to college.
+She attended Philadelphia public schools and was the first in her family to attend college.
 She first earned her bachelor's degree from Lincoln University and then received her master's from the University of Pennsylvania.

 Called to public service, Parker served 10 years as a state representative and was then elected to Philadelphia City Council in 2016, eventually becoming council majority leader.